 On September 17, 2014, the Company issued and sold 10,702,934 shares (the "2014 Purchased Common Shares") in the aggregate of Company Common Stock and 371,848 shares (the "2014 Purchased Preferred Stock" and, together with the 2014 Purchased Common Shares, the "2014 Purchased Securities") in the aggregate of the Company's Series B Convertible Perpetual Preferred Stock, par value \$0.001 per share, in a private placement.
 The purchase price per 2014 Purchased Common Share was \$30.66 (resulting in aggregate gross proceeds to the Company of approximately \$328.0 million), and the purchase price per share of 2014 Purchased Preferred Stock was \$1,000 (resulting in aggregate gross proceeds to the Company of approximately \$372.0 million).
 The Company received net proceeds of \$684.2 million after equity issuance costs which was initially allocated between common and preferred stock based on the relative fair values of each instrument.
 The 2014 Purchased Preferred Stock was mandatorily convertible into an aggregate of 12,128,115 additional shares of Company Common Stock subject to the approval of the Company's stockholders.
 On December 23, 2014, the 2014 Purchased Preferred Stock was automatically converted into 12,128,115 shares of Company Common Stock.
 The 2014 Purchased Preferred Stock was issued with an initial conversion price of \$30.66.
 As of September 11, 2014, the Company's common stock price was \$34.05.
-As a result, the conversion feature was issued "in-the-money" and the Company allocated the intrinsic value of the conversion feature of \$40.9 million to additional paid-in capital.
-The beneficial conversion feature was contingent upon receiving the approval of the Company's stockholders and was therefore recognized in net loss attributable to common stockholders upon receiving stockholder approval on December 23, 2014.
+As a result, the conversion feature was issued "in-the-money" and the Company allocated the intrinsic value of the Company's stockholders and was therefore recognized in net loss attributable to common stockholders upon receiving stockholder approval of the Company's stockholders and was therefore recognized in net loss attributable to common stockholders upon receiving stockholder approval of the Company's stockholders and was therefore recognized in net loss attributable to common stockholders upon receiving stockholder approval on December 23, 2014.